parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/advance/cryptographic_functions.md

 Cryptographic Function refers to cryptographic functions that are supported from execution runtime so that gas cost can be reduced by avoiding implementation inside a contract.
 Moreover, It helps in providing complicated calculations which are not feasible in the Wasmer environment (e.g. encryption, hashing).

-In ParallelChain Mainnet SDK, precompiles are a set of functions that can be called directly.
 Please be noted that some functions are selected based on the popularity of the blockchain ecosystem, but are not necessary adopted in the implementation of the ParallelChain Mainnet node.

 | Function | Description | Gas Cost |
 |:---|:---|:---|